 Now many of you know at this point that I’ve got plant-based.
 But even before that, I had difficulties with dairy.
 Dairy was most definitely not my friend.
 And before attending my plant-based culinary program, I would have avoided a recipe like this simply because it would have required so much fatty dairy.
 (Heavy cream, anyone?)

-But these days, I have a very different approach to clean eating then I did when I first started out, and the plant-based approach to food has definitely taken that switch to a whole new level.
+But these days, I have a very different approach to clean eating than I did when I first started out, and the plant-based approach to food has definitely taken that switch to a whole new level.
 I guess you could say it’s been sort of a natural evolution, but I’m not arguing.
 Not when I can enjoy a potato corn chowder like this one.
 Holy smokes!!

-Rich, thick and creamy, this chowder is simply a little taste of heaven, in my opinion, and I’m super glad that I made as much as I did because I totally want leftovers tomorrow.
+Rich, thick, and creamy, this chowder is simply a little taste of heaven, in my opinion, and I’m super glad that I made as much as I did because I totally want leftovers tomorrow.